Industry Insights

 - Does the healthcare LIS eliminate data silos by seamlessly managing all operations?

-- Does the medical LIS support automatic specimen tracking with unique barcode identifiers?
+- Does the LIS lab solution support automatic specimen tracking with unique barcode identifiers?

-- Does the laboratory information system feature automation to streamline pathology lab management and minimize manual tasks?
+- Does the laboratory information system feature automation to streamline laboratory workflow management and minimize manual tasks?

 - Are the lab reports produced by the LIS system fully customizable with various delivery options?